OctopusSmartEnergy/Home-Pro-SDK-Public/Home.md

 To perform a factory reset locate the pin hole that is between the USB ports and the white WPS button.

 While the board is powered on, press and hold for **more than 10 seconds**.
-This will remove the SDK container and additionally wipe the wifi configuration so the steps for connecting to the internet will have to be carried out again.
+This will remove the SDK container and **additionally wipe the wifi configuration so the steps for connecting to the internet will have to be carried out again**.

 A 'press and hold' for less than 10 seconds will wipe the wifi configuration only.